Japan

 Kyoto

-Kyoto has so much to explore.
-And perhaps the best way to start our morning is with gold.
-From the Golden Pavilion in Kyoto, we'll head to the famous Arashiyama Bamboo Grove, where we'll watch the morning's golden light filtering through the leaves.
+Kyoto has a lot to see.
+Perhaps the best way to start our morning is with gold.
+From the Golden Pavilion in Kyoto, we’ll head to the famous Arashiyama Bamboo Grove, where we'll watch the golden morning light filter through the leaves.

-After lunch, we'll head to Yamada-Matsu, a traditional incense shop, where we'll partake in the practice of 'listening' to scents.
-During this process, we will be able to distinguish the different aromas, elements, and abilities of
+After lunch, we’ll head to Yamada-Matsu, a traditional incense shop, where we'll take part in the practice of 'listening' to scents.
+During this process, we will distinguish between different aromas, elements, and abilities of

 traditional Japanese incense.
-They are an important part of the local culture and are used for various purposes.
+They are an important part of local culture and are used for a variety of purposes.

-In the late afternoon, we'll 'get lost' in the old streets of Kyoto, before heading to the famous and beautiful Fushimi Inari Shrine, where we'll pass through the bright red gates and make our way to the inner shrine to observe traditional prayer ceremonies.
+In the late afternoon, we’ll 'get lost' in the old streets of Kyoto, before heading to the famous and beautiful Fushimi Inari Shrine, where we’ll pass through the bright red gates and proceed to the inner shrine to observe traditional prayer ceremonies.

 Accommodation and overnight stay at YUKARI KYOTO.